KingricharVD/astra/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start astrad" and to enable for system startup run "systemctl enable astrad"
+To test, run "systemctl start Luxd" and to enable for system startup run "systemctl enable Luxd"

 4b) OpenRC

-Rename astrad.openrc to astrad and drop it in /etc/init.d.
+Rename Luxd.openrc to Luxd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/astrad start" and configure it to run on startup with "rc-update add astrad"
+Test it with "/etc/init.d/Luxd start" and configure it to run on startup with "rc-update add Luxd"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop astrad.conf in /etc/init.
-Test by running "service astrad start" it will automatically start on reboot.
+Drop Luxd.conf in /etc/init.
+Test by running "service Luxd start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they